jeprinz/pantograph/README.md

 It was written by Jacob Prinz and Henry Blanchette.

-Overall, the source code is designed to support a variety of editors, although only one particular editor is implemented. the "src/Language/Pantograph/Generic" folder has things that would be relevant to any editor, while the "src/Language/Pantograph/Generic" folder has things relevant to particular languages.
+Overall, the source code is designed to support a variety of editors, although only one particular editor is implemented.
+The "src/Language/Pantograph/Generic" folder has things that would be relevant to any editor, while the "src/Language/Pantograph/Specific" folder has things relevant to particular languages.
 The only particular language that we ever finished implementing is the one used in Pantograph, at "src/Language/Pantograph/Generic/Currying.purs".